Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 The rationale of implementing sUSD borrowing using ETH as collateral allows Synthetix to increase the supply of sUSD synths.

 Updating the existing Ether Collateral trial to issue sUSD allows borrowers to leverage their ETH for sUSD while maintaining price exposure to ETH.
 As the loan is denominated in sUSD instead of sETH, it is necessary to introduce a liquidation mechanism for loans that fall below the liquidation ratio determined by the ETH-USD value of the collateral.
+For example, a loan with a 150% liquidation ratio will require a minimum of $1.50 of collateral value for every $1 of sUSD borrowed.

 The liquidation mechanism ensures that the issued sUSD is always fully backed by ETH collateral and can be redeemed for ETH.

+#### Liquidations ####

+Liquidators can liquidate a loan when the collateral value drops below the liquidation ratio.
+The default liquidation ratio for ETH collateral is 150%.

+The liquidation penalty is payable to liquidators out of the collateral value.
+For example, when a loan of $1000 is liquidated, the liquidator will recieve `$1000 * 1.10 = $1100` worth of the collateral.

+The remaining collateral can be withdrawn by the loan creator after the loan has been liquidated.

 ### Technical Specification